-Her forthcoming book: The Over-Users: Technology Addiction and the Illusion of Control shatters the illusion that we can control how much time we spend on our screens by resorting to self-help measures.
-The Over-Users shifts the responsibility for a solution from users to the technology industry, which designs its products to addict.
+Her book: Unwired: Gaining Control Over Addictive Technologies shatters the illusion that we can control how much time we spend on our screens by resorting to self-help measures.
+Unwired shifts the responsibility for a solution from users to the technology industry, which designs its products to addict.
 The book draws out the legal action that can pressure the technology industry to re-design its products to reduce technology over-use.

 Gaia has academic degrees in both law and psychology.
 Her research combines findings from psychology, sociology, science and technology studies with law and policy.
 Gaia’s research has been featured extensively by the media including the New York Times, Forbes, ABC News and Psychology Today.